Search for existing data in Zaps

 Control which subsequent steps run

-All search actions have a field, If no search results are found, that allows you to decide what the Zap should do if the search action does not find relevant data.
+All search actions have a field, Successful if no search results are found?.
+It allows you to decide what the Zap should do if the search action does not find relevant data.
 There are two options to select from:

 Option If no results are found